The county is open for business and here to serve our community. More information

 Lab pack wastes

 While not a regulatory designation, small amounts of unrelated but compatible chemicals may be packaged for shipment in a common container.
-This in known as a lab pack.
+This is called a lab pack.

-- The generic waste code for a lab pack is MN02.
+The generic waste code for a lab pack is MN02.
+Up to five additional waste codes can be included in a shipping manifest.

 Contact Us